Adding 9 Facts: Make 10 Strategy and a Simple Finger Trick

 As students write their numbers 0-120, observe them.
 Do you have students who have figured out that the columns all have the same ones place?
 Do they write all the tens across a row at once and then go back and fill in the ones?
 These, and other 100s chart activities, are good precursors to mastering 10+ facts and 10+ any number.

-One more activity that you can do with student is to show them a number card, 1-9, although focus on 2-8.
-Have students tell you what is 10 more.
+One more activity that you can do with students is to show them a number card, 1-9, although focus on 2-8.
+Have students tell you what 10 more is.
 See how quickly they can do it.
 Are they counting from one?
 Counting on?
 Or do they “just know” that 10 more than 8 is 18?

 Before students can successfully use a make 10 strategy to add +9 facts, they need to have automaticity with +10 facts.